 While video quality is not part of the final determination, directors are encouraged to follow these guidelines for proper adjudication: place the camera at a reasonable height, distance, and angle to capture the entire ensemble and the most natural sound quality possible.
 Use adequate lighting.

 Ensembles participating in choral festival rather than S&E last December may sing your planned S&E pieces, even if they are not on the choral approved repertoire list.

 Repertoire is arranged by voicing and divided into levels of difficulty: Primary, Intermediate and Advanced.

 JH/MS choirs may select their required piece from the following lists: JH/MS Primary, JH/MS Intermediate, JH/MS Advanced, HS Primary, HS Intermediate, or HS Advanced.

-High school choirs may select their required piece from the following required lists: JH/MS Advanced (and sight read HS Primary), HS Primary, HS Intermediate, and HS Advanced.
+High school choirs may select their required piece from the following required lists: JH/MS Advanced, HS Primary, HS Intermediate, and HS Advanced.